These slow cooker roasted garlic beef sandwiches are some the best beef sandwiches you will ever eat.

 Serve warm on rolls.

-If you really want to max out the flavor, rub the spice mixture (in step 1) on the beef, cover and refrigerate overnight before putting in the slow cooker.
+Flavor: if you really want to max out the flavor, rub the spice mixture (in step 1) on the beef, cover and refrigerate overnight before putting in the slow cooker.

-This freezes wonderfully - when reheating, if it seems dry, add a little beef broth.
+Freezing: this freezes wonderfully - when reheating, if it seems dry, add a little beef broth.